mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 =>
 ~~~~~~~~

-Each for lines 48-54, each line represents a single character one-hot encoded.
+For lines 48-54, each line represents a single character one-hot encoded.
 Notice how the third character shown on line 50 has a value of "1." at index 2, which corresponds to the one-hot encoding of the letter "!".

 Now that you have a feeling for how one-hot encoding works, hopefully the following example will make sense to you.
 We will further discuss one-hot-encoding after the next code listing.
 For training, we take 40 (the value of the variable **maxlen**) at a time, and using one one-hot encode a character at a time as input and the target output will be the one-hot encoding of the following character in the input sequence.
-We are training the model to be able to, given a few characters of text, to then be able to predict a likely next character.
-The generated text then is used as input to the model to generate yet more text.
+We are training the model, given a few characters of text, to then be able to predict a likely next character.
+The generated text is then used as input to the model to generate yet more text.
 You can repeat this process until you have generated sufficient text.

 This is a powerful technique that I used to model JSON with complex deeply nested schemas.
 In my work, a trained model could then generate synthetic JSON in the same schema as the training data.
 Here, training a model to mimic the philosopher Nietzsche's writing is much easier than learning highly structured data like JSON: